shyim/shyim.me/content/blog/you-dont-need-a-plugin-to-customize-shopware-6.md

 # One Bundle per project or multiple ones?

-I personally recommand creating one bundle for the entire project and splitting it by core components like `Checkout`, `Framework` and `Content`.
+I personally recommend creating one bundle for the entire project and splitting it by core components like `Checkout`, `Framework` and `Content`.
 The theme even should be inside this bundle to reduce the headache regarding decorator priorities in the DI, or order of templates.
 You should do what fits best to your development workflow and talk with your team.